stajichlab/coding_challenge/cc_3/README.md

 ----

-- 4 zipped tables of data
+- 4 zipped tables of data- these are tsv files of 5mC data processed
 ```
 #short_allc_A119.tsv.gz
 #short_allc_A123.tsv.gz